Where Some Ideas Are Stranger Than Others...

 "Hmmph."
 Counting that response as a win, because it verged on a full word and wasn't definitively rude, Cue dragged Val off to Avi's office, where the tall priestess was dealing with a crowd of shouting Amazons.

 "It is completely unacceptable!
 You can't let that jackass control the roads like that!"
-A dark, wiry woman boomed furiously, pointing furiously at Avi.
+A dark, wiry woman boomed furiously, pointing angrily at Avi.

 "There is nobody controlling the roads in the way you are suggesting!
 The area of Omega's Folly is a shifting zone right now, probably will stay that way for the rest of the year.
 You are hardly the only Amazon who has been inconvenienced," another Amazon put in, her white hair done up in a spiky square top.
 Certainly the number of people crammed into the office with them bore her out.